-This course will include a combination of quizzes and tests (e.g. pop quiz, midterm exam).
-The format will be determined by the instructor and may include a combination of short answer and essay questions.
+This course may include a combination of quizzes and tests (e.g. pop quiz, midterm exam).
+The format of tests and quizzes will be determined by the instructor and may include a combination of short answer and essay questions.

 Presentations: